intel/dffml/examples/tutorials/rolling_alice/federated_forge/alice_and_bob/README.md

 ## TODO

 - [x] Forges intialized for Alice and Bob
-- [ ] Federated Forge events
+- [ ] Heartwood events (then using `did:keri:`, then Federated Forge translation).
 - [ ] Policy engine leveraging CycloneDX dataflow format and IPVM execution
-- [ ] GAUC emmiter for ActivityPub federated event space
+- [ ] GAUC emmiter for Heartwood/ActivityPub federated event space
 - [ ] Feed build server (melange) on SBOM / Dockerfile `FROM` retrigger events